Reading/Writing a 🌈¶

 Quickstart¶

-To get started reading files, if you have a file that you think contains flux as a function of wavelength and time ("time-series spectra" or "multiwavelength light curves" or some such), try just using the default read_rainbow
+To get started reading files, if you have a file that you think contains flux as a function of wavelength and time ("time-series spectra" or "multiwavelength light curves" or some such), try just using the default read_rainbow function.
+It will try to guess the file format from the file name.

 rainbow = read_rainbow(